 For example, consider the following statement: "Because of issues like pollution and overpopulation, in 50 years the earth's natural resources will be so depleted that it will become difficult for most people to obtain enough food to survive."
 Following a statement like this, you want to give your audience just a brief moment to fully consider what you are saying.
-Hopefully they will think something along the lines of What if I'm still alive then? or What will my children do? and become more interested in hearing what you have to say.
+Hopefully they will think something along the lines of What if I'm still alive then? or the speed at which you speak; how quickly or slowly a speaker talks What will my children do? and become more interested in hearing what you have to say.